refinedev/refine/documentation/docs/api-reference/core/providers/auth-provider.md

 ## Legacy Auth Provider

-**refine**'s v4 release is backward compatible and supports the legacy auth provider implementations until v5.
+**refine**'s v4 release is backward compatible and supports legacy auth provider implementations until v5.

 If you want to use a legacy auth provider, you can pass them to the `<Refine />` component using the `legacyAuthProvider` prop.